MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 - A **Details** section that provides reasons for why the values are trending as they are in the graph at that point in time.
 If there isn't enough data for attributes from related entities, the application won't display the insights.

-- The **About** tab provides more information about the attribute insights.<!--note from editor: Can you say more about this?-->
+- The **About** tab provides more information about the attribute insights.

 >[!NOTE]
 >The insights for the attributes are updated when the model is retrained, either manually or automatically.
 For models that were created before March 2021, data for attribute insights won't be available.
-We suggest that you retrain&mdash;or enable the option to automatically retrain&mdash;the model to view the attribute insights.<!--note from editor: Edits okay?
-These two notes seemed to be related.-->
+We suggest that you retrain&mdash;or enable the option to automatically retrain&mdash;the model to view the attribute insights.

 **To view the Attribute Insights pane**

 1. Go to the predictive lead scoring configuration page, and select **Edit model**.

-2. On the **Edit fields** page, select the attribute for which you want to view insights, either from **Primary entity** or **Related entities**<!--note from editor: Edit okay?
-Or can you select multiple attributes at this point?-->.
+2. On the **Edit fields** page, select the attribute for which you want to view insights, either from **Primary entity** or **Related entities**.
 The **Attribute Insights** pane is displayed on the right side of the page.

 ## Delete a model